BergmannLab/MONET/README.md

 This repository holds the source code for **MONET**, a Linux/MacOS command-line toolbox to mine molecular and genetic networks, leveraging the top performing methods of the **Disease Module Identification (DMI) DREAM Challenge** (see DREAM Challenge paper under section PUBLICATIONS and https://www.synapse.org/modulechallenge)

-## SOURCE CODE

-The source code is hosted at: https://github.com/BergmannLab/MONET.git

 ## PREREQUISITES

 **Operating System**: MONET can be run on **either**